chaumin/service-contract/README.md

 ## How to build and run application

 1. Clone project from [https://github.com/chaumin/service-contract](https://github.com/chaumin/service-contract)
-2. Install dependencies for front end part(Each time you change the [package.json](package.json), you should run this command again.
+2. Install dependencies for front end part(Each time you change the [package.json](package.json), you should run this command again).
 ```
     yarn install
 ```